Questions and Answers (Pt. 3 of 3)

 The Ten Commandments constituted the old covenant, and there is nothing in Scripture stating that they were ratified as a separate covenant.
 The Law of Moses (which the Ten Commandments are a part of) was given to the children of Israel.
 This Law consisted of 613 points of law.
 All is considered the Mosaic Law.
 The Scriptures state that one cannot pick and choose from these 613 old covenant laws.
 If you are going to try and observe them, you are obligated to do the whole law, including the New Moons with their sacrifices.
 See Galatians 3:10.
 After Christ came, there is no more need nor obligation for Christians to observe the Mosaic Law and the ceremonial types.

 Besides, no one can keep the Law perfectly in thought, word or deed.
 Trying to keep it actually stirs up the sin nature.
 (Romans 7:8) It will always condemn us and say we are guilty.
 The Law is called "the ministry of death" (II Corinthians 3:7-8) In contrast, the grace of God through Christ Jesus is what releases us from sin and death.
 The purpose of the Law is to lead the unconverted (those not under faith) to Christ.
-(See Galatians 3:24-25) We must not mix up this old covenant Law of the letter which brings condemnation and death with God's spiritual law of faith (given to the whole world) which leads to life.
+(See Galatians 3:24-25) We must not mix up this old covenant Law of the letter which brings condemnation and death with God's spiritual law of faith which leads to life.
 (See Romans 3:27; Romans 7:6 and 8:2)

 Links (helpful resources in understanding more about law and grace)